 End-to-end testing provides vendors and organizations an opportunity to test C-CDA data submission and receipt of CDR processing messages before beginning data submissions in the production environment.
-The C-CDA End-to-End Testing User's Guide outlines the testing process.
-The End-to-End Testing Tracking spreadsheet is used to record testing results.
-To schedule end-to-end testing, submit a support form.
+Submitted C-CDA messages may also be verified in the CDR user acceptance testing (UAT) clinical portal to ensure documents render and data parses in the patient record.

 C-CDA Document Submission in Production

-When C-CDA messages have met format conformance, end-to-end submission testing and data verification requirements, you can submit your messages through the production environment of the OneHealthPort HIE to the CDR.
+When C-CDA messages have met end-to-end submission testing and data verification requirements, you can submit your messages through the production environment of the OneHealthPort HIE to the CDR.

-To move to production for C-CDA submission, please submit a support request.
+To move to production for C-CDA submissions, please submit a support request.